BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 The Sunday market in Tlacolula is another great food experience in Oaxaca.
 This market goes on for what seems like an endless number of blocks.
 People from all over the area come and sell everything under the sun from backpacks to cowboy hats to computer parts.

 The star of the show is the food, though.
-The market is a great place to buy fruit at a far cheaper price than in the historic center of Oaxaca.
+The market is a great place to buy fruit far cheaper than in the historic center of Oaxaca.

 You can also find people selling food that they made themselves.
 If you come across a woman and her husband selling cornbread, don’t hesitate to buy some.

-There’s a huge indoor market with different sections devoted to a specific kind of food.
-One huge hall is all bread.
-Another is grilled meats.
-Another is just vegetables.
+There’s a huge indoor market with sections devoted to specific kinds of food.
+One huge hall is all about bread, another is about grilled meats, and another is just about vegetables.

-I highly recommend buying some chapulines (grasshoppers) from vendors walking around.
-You can get the ones with lime or the one with chili.
-Just buy a few for MXN$5 to see what they taste like.
+I highly recommend buying chapulines (grasshoppers) from vendors walking around.
+They can be lime or chili-flavored.
+I bought a bag for MXn$5.

-Make sure to stop in at the church, Templo de Santa Maria de la Asuncion Tlacolula (Google Maps).
-There is a stunning chapel called the Capilla del Senor de Tlacolula that should not be missed.
+Make sure to stop in at the church, Templo de Santa Maria de la Asuncion Tlacolula.
+Inside the church is a stunning chapel called the Capilla del Senor de Tlacolula that should not be missed.

-I visited twice and I found the morning to be less crowded than the afternoon.
+I visited twice and found the morning less crowded than the afternoon.

 You can either go to Tlacolula on your own with public transportation or join a tour that combines the market with a visit to the fabulous Yagul ruins.